-Turnover is recognised upon the transfer of risk when a horse is sold (generally when passport ownership transfers).
+Turnover is recognised exclusive of VAT, upon the transfer of risk when a horse is sold (generally when passport ownership transfers).
+Prize money is recognised on the race day and sponsorship is recognised dependent on the period or day of sponsorship.